HyperTag/documentation/src/content/cloud-destinations/google-adwords.md

 [Source](https://developers.google.com/adwords-remarketing-tag/)

 In the code snippet above, the conversion ID has been replaced with `AW-Google_Conversion_ID`.
-In your new conversion, this will be a unique numerical ID that is tied to your Adwords account.
+In your new conversion, this will be a unique numerical ID that is tied to your AdWords account.
 Copy this to your clipboard and navigate back to your MetaRouter app.

 ### MetaRouter Side

 Once you've obtained your Conversion ID, copy and paste it into the corresponding field in your MetaRouter UI.
 You can now enable the pipeline and watch your data flow into AdWords!

-#### Event Mapping to Adwords
+#### Event Mapping to AdWords

-In you MetaRouter UI, you'll need to map your conversion `track` events to your Adwords `google_conversion_label`s.
+In you MetaRouter UI, you'll need to map your conversion `track` events to your AdWords `google_conversion_label`s.
 To do this, enter the name of your track event _exactly_ as you've named for both the **Key** and **Event** fields.

-Then, add the `Conversion Label` from your Adwords conversion event to the **Label** field inside the MetaRouter UI.
+Then, add the `Conversion Label` from your AdWords conversion event to the **Label** field inside the MetaRouter UI.
 For more information on where to find your `google_Converion_id` and `google_conversion_label`, check out [this forum](https://www.en.advertisercommunity.com/t5/AdWords-Tracking-and-Reporting/Find-conversion-ID-and-Conversion-label/td-p/364894#).

 For example, the event `analytics.track("Red Rover", {...})` and the AdWords Conversion label `ABC-123...` would be entered as: